browserstate-org/browserstate/tests/interop/README.md

 2. Browser state created in TypeScript can be correctly accessed in Python

 The tests focus on localStorage data persistence through Redis storage.

+## Cross-Browser Interoperability

+These tests verify that:

+1. Browser state created in one browser can be correctly accessed in another browser
+2. Currently testing Chrome to Safari interoperability through Redis storage

 ## GitHub Workflow Integration